NHS Digital Data Security Protection Toolkit

 - Continuing Healthcare/Individual Funding Requests/ad-hoc funding requests – 8 years

-- Human Resources records for CCG staff – 8 years
+- Human Resources records for CCG staff – 6 years or 75th birthday (whichever is sooner)

-- Complaints/Freedom of Information/public consultation/patient and service user expenses claims/photo release – 8 years
+- Complaints/Freedom of Information/public consultation/patient and service user expenses claims/photo release – varies in line with code of practice

 Information Governance breaches